 "I don't know whether to cry or laugh.
 My Williams was going really well.
 And if I hadn't started on the second row, I probably would have been stuck on Senna.
 When I reached Modena, I suddenly found myself on a strip of oil.
 I slammed left and right, with no possibility of control.
 I felt like I was in a skating rink.
 A real misfortune, but I'm optimistic for the future, I'll take some satisfaction sooner or later".

-And, meanwhile, in Italy, with Ferrari, it loses laps the second TV sport by audience, the first by advertising revenue: Formula 1.
-The figures for the Monaco Grand Prix, broadcast in slight deferral by Mediaset, are disappointing: 4.727.000 viewers (39.13 percent share).
+And, meanwhile, in Italy, with Ferrari, the second TV sport by audience, the first by advertising revenue, is losing popularity, ,: Formula 1.
+The figures for the Monaco Grand Prix, broadcast delayed by Mediaset, are disappointing: 4.727.000 viewers (39.13% share).
 Above all, almost 3.000.000 less than the previous San Marino Grand Prix (7.681.000), broadcast by Rai.
-Already not an exciting result, given the soccer stoppage and the rebellion of 2.000.000 Ferrari fans who had turned off the video in the first few minutes once the Maranello cars left the stage and track.
+Already not an exciting result, given the football championship break and the rebellion of 2.000.000 Ferrari fans who had turned off the in the first few minutes once the Maranello cars left the stage and track.
 It is an interesting affair for those interested in television, tragic for those who procure commercials by trade, and comical for those who have followed the events that originated the televised partitioning of Formula 1 in Italy.
-Before arriving at that decision, Rai and Fininvest touched the following, luminous stages: the wild auction that raised the price of the rights to be paid to FOCA from 1.050.000 lire to 16.000.000 lire in one year; the television pax, achieved thanks to high political mediations, which split the journalistic base of both groups; the payment of an additional 6.000.000.000 lire penalty to the arrembant Ecclestone, who immediately sniffed the subcontracting deal; the creation of mega staffs, on one side and the other, to better figure in the one common ground.
-All this only to realize that if Alain Prost's wheel loses a bolt, or Jean Alesi's gear doesn't go in, or the Maranello team engineers don't guess at aerodynamics, the spectators flee.
+Before arriving at that decision, Rai and Fininvest touched the following, luminous stages: the wild auction that raised the price of the rights to be paid to FOCA from 1.050.000.000 lire to 16.000.000 lire in one year; the television agreement, achieved thanks to high political mediations, which split the journalistic base of both groups; the payment of an additional 6 billion lire penalty to the aggressive Ecclestone, who immediately sniffed the subcontracting deal; the creation of mega staffs, on one side and the other, to better figure in the one common ground.
+All this only to realise that if Alain Prost's wheel loses a bolt, or Jean Alesi's gear does not go in, or the Maranello team engineers do not guess at aerodynamics, the spectators flee.
 For it is the Ferrari myth that makes the audience.
-Nor can one hope that in the future people will take a liking to watching Ayrton Senna's McLaren-Honda belt out one lap after another with infuriating regularity, like a computer-controlled toy car on an electric track.
-This pie divided now tastes a bit rancid.
+Nor can one hope that, in the future, people will take a liking to watching Ayrton Senna's McLaren-Honda belt out one lap after another with infuriating regularity, like a computer-controlled toy car on an electric track.
+This divided pie now tastes a bit rancid.
 It is as if Berlusconi and De Benedetti, having bled themselves dry on the ashes of the old Mondadori, suddenly discovered that publishing is in crisis, magazines are losing advertising and the koi in the Segrate pond have AIDS.
-Another time, however, at the peace table it will be good to summon Cesare Fiorio and Alain Prost as well…
+Another time, however, at the peace table, it will be good to summon Cesare Fiorio and Alain Prost as well…